redis/redis-doc/topics/replication.md

 in the replication backlog.

-If the conditions are met, the master just sends the part of the replication stream the master missed, and the replication continues.
+If the conditions are met, the master just sends the part of the replication stream the slave missed, and the replication continues.
 Otherwise a full resynchronization is performed as in the past versions of Redis.